GrumpyPirate/sphax-patch-refinedstorage/README.md

 - Once complete, use the following commands:
  - `npm run build` - build every 512x/256x/128x/64x/32x size pack from the source files
  - `npm run zip` - build *and* generate zip files for the pack

+## Notes
+- Storage parts should be redone at some point in the future, they're not quite as good as they could be.